Hope, Maine

 Hope is a town in Knox County, Maine, United States.
 The population was 1,698 at the 2020 census.

 History

-Native American presence

-The area that became Hope was used seasonally by Native American peoples, primarily for winter hunting of deer and bear.
-The region holds significance in local Native American history as the reported site of a peace treaty.
-According to local tradition, a treaty between the Tarratines and Wawenocks was concluded on the northeast slope of Hatchet Mountain sometime in the early 17th century, which gave the mountain its name.

 Early European settlement

 European settlement of the area began in the 1780s.
 The land was initially part of a larger grant system, with the Twenty Associates becoming proprietors of land that would eventually encompass Camden, Hope, Appleton, Montville, and part of Liberty beginning in 1768.
 The area was organized as Barretstown Plantation, named after Charles Barrett, who owned significant portions of the land.

 Incorporation

 The process of incorporation was delayed due to conflicts between settlers and absentee landowners.
 Initial petitions for incorporation began in 1795, but were opposed by proprietors who owned unsold lots and wished to avoid taxation.
 Hope was finally incorporated as a town on June 23, 1804, formed from Barretstown Plantation.

 The town participated in Maine's separation from Massachusetts.
 Town records show that while earlier votes opposed separation, the final vote on July 26, 1819, favored separation.
 Hope sent a delegate to the Constitutional Convention in Portland in October 1819, prior to Maine achieving statehood in 1820.